 The Gregorian calendar is the world’s most widespread civil calendar and has been around since 1582.
 The Chinese New Year dates can change year-on-year, generally moving in one day earlier each year.

-This year, Chinese New Year falls on Tuesday, February 1st.
+This year, the Chinese New Year falls on Sunday 22nd January 2022.

 The Chinese Zodiac